Glossary of English-language idioms derived from baseball: triple play

-In baseball a triple play is the rare act of making three outs during the same continuous play.
+In baseball, a triple play is the rare act of making three outs during the same continuous play.
 The OED attributes the original usage of "triple play" to the American game of baseball as early as 1869.

-headline: "President Obama's Wednesday NYC Triple Play." – Celeste Katz, New York Daily News, 26 April 2011.lede on same story: "Brace yourself, New York City!
-President Obama is returning tomorrow for his third visit in less than a month, bringing the increasingly familiar swirl of traffic – and buckraking – that surrounds presidential campaigns".headline: "Cosmic Triple-Play: Asteroid Flyby, Fireball over Utah, Meteor Shower" – Charles Q. Choi, SPACE.com, 18 November 2009.
+headline: "President Obama's Wednesday NYC Triple Play." – Celeste Katz, New York Daily News, 26 April 2011.headline: "Cosmic Triple-Play: Asteroid Flyby, Fireball over Utah, Meteor Shower" – Charles Q. Choi, SPACE.com, 18 November 2009.

 W

 wheelhouse

 From the term for a batter's power zone, usually waist high and over the middle of the plate.
 Etymology attributed to Peter Tamony who suggested that batters "wheel" at the ball and "take good, level 'roundhouse' swings."